BIH-DMBS/CLUES/README.md

 ### General configs
 The folder config contains two files. *bbox.json* is a collection of different bounding boxes for different areas. *config.json* contains the information on what assets to download, where to store the data, where the secrets are located, and for which years, and for which area (here the bboxes listed in *bbox.json* are used) the geospatial features should be downloaded.
 ### Secrets
-To access cliamte and atmosphere data from copernicus the necessary credentials need to be place into the configs_assets_folder defined in the *config.json*.
+To access climate and atmosphere data from Copernicus the necessary credentials need to be place into the configs_assets_folder defined in the *config.json*.
 See here: https://cds.climate.copernicus.eu/how-to-api
-Create the two files *cdsapirc_atmo.sct* and *cdsapirc_climate.sct* and place the in the configs_assets_folder folder.
+Create the two files *cdsapirc_atmo.sct* and *cdsapirc_climate.sct* and place the ??? in the configs_assets_folder folder.

 To access NVDI and EVI data from NASA datapool the necessary credentials are required (https://www.earthdata.nasa.gov/).
 Create the file *nasa.sct* that contains *token: your_nasa_token*.

 ### Assets
 The geofeatures that will be downloaded are defined in the json files stored in the *config_sources* folder.
-For each of the data sources used there is on specific json file.
+For each of the data sources used, there is on specific json file.
-To customize check the files ti the foder and remove from the variable list contained in each file the varibles you do not want to download.
+To customize check the files to the folder and remove from the variable list contained in each file the variables you do not want to download.

 # Run snakemake
 If all is setup run the workflow: